Charitable Remainder Unitrusts

 After their lifetime, Stanford will use the trust assets according to their wishes to create an endowed fund for cancer research.

-A combination or "flip" unitrust is a good option when an illiquid, non-income producing asset, such as real estate or closely held stock, is being used to fund a charitable remainder unitrust.
-The trust agreement for the flip trust provides that the trust begins as a net income unitrust, paying only any actual earnings (for example, rents from real estate) to the income beneficiaries.
-The trust agreement further provides that at a date in the future, such as on the date of the sale of assets used to fund the trust, the trust "flips" to a standard unitrust.
+A combination or “flip” unitrust is a good option when an illiquid, non-income producing asset, such as real estate or closely held stock, is being used to fund a charitable remainder unitrust.
+The trust agreement for the flip trust provides that the trust begins as a net income unitrust, paying the lesser of (i) any actual earnings (for example, rents from real estate) or (ii) the unitrust percentage to the income beneficiaries.
+The trust agreement further provides that at a date in the future, such as on the date of the sale of assets used to fund the trust, the trust “flips” to a standard unitrust.
 As of January 1 after the flip date, the unitrust pays the income beneficiaries the unitrust percentage multiplied by the fair market value of the trust assets, revalued each year.
 A flip unitrust may also be a good option if you wish to plan for retirement because the flip date could be set for a date when you expect to retire.

 Rick Hsu, a widower age 90, owns a vacation home that he inherited more than 30 years ago when it was valued at $500,000.
 Since then, he has used it as an investment property, frequently renting it out.